 Switching to a new PBM is a big decision.
 Frankly, the time and resources it takes to go through the implementation process are enough to keep many plan administrators from making the switch, even in a less than ideal situation.
 But if generic substitution, unnecessary prescriptions, and low legacy claim closure — just to name a few of the issues caused by suboptimal PBM service — start to create exorbitant costs, moving to a new servicer can become a sound and necessary choice.

-When it is time to switch, implementation becomes priority No. 1.
+When it is time to switch, seamless implementation becomes priority No. 1.
 A smooth implementation can make the difference in achieving real value for your program.

 Implementations is about delivering on a promise